bencottier/ddpg-replica/notes.md

         - Oh wait, I might be thinking of TD3.
 That might have a more sophisticated action sampler than this.
     - Let's roll with it for now.
 - Next thing is to implement the training loop (at least a skeleton of it).

+## 2019.05.03

+Implementing training loop

+- Start by iterating over episodes
+    - Should number of episodes be a function argument?
+    - I think number of epochs is an argument, at least.
+    - Then there is iterations or episodes per epoch.
+Which is which/are any one and the same?
+    - I feel like epoch = episode is reasonable.
+An epoch in supervised learning on samples is a run through the entire set of samples.
+An episode is a run through the environment via a trajectory.
+Granted a trajectory is one specific sequence of possibly infinite, but there is some similarity.
+        - But I can also see how choosing a certain number of episodes per epoch is gives a sufficiently broad range of trajectories on average, and is closer to the idea of an epoch in SL.
+    - Pretty sure iterations <=> time steps.
+        - But ARE you sure?
+        - From memory, iterations were ~10^4 in the spinning up plots.
+The paper reports most problems were solved in fewer than 2.5 million time steps.
+Many were solved in far fewer, but two orders of magnitude fewer?
+Look, I don't know.
+I'm not calibrated enough with deep RL.
+But it seems unlikely.
+    - But does this matter right now?
+Let's run with a hypothesis and iterate.
+- `steps_per_epoch` feels familiar
+    - Every `steps_per_epoch` we report stats
+    - Keep the episode-step nested loops, but continue to increment `steps` across episodes
+    - Or, perhaps we set the episode to terminate if time step reaches `steps_per_epoch`, and thus there is one epoch per episode?
+That fits nicely, but still not confident.
+I mean, there would still be uneven steps per epoch if it can terminate before the limit.
+- For now I will stick closer to the paper and use 'number of episodes' and 'max steps per episode' rather than epochs.
+Hopefully it will become clearer as I progress.
+- Ah, I forgot about optimisers.
+Adam or...?
+    - Yep, Adam in the paper.
+    - Actor LR: 1e-4
+    - Critic LR: 1e-3
+    - Weight decay for critic: 1e-2
+- I quickly implemented a buffer as a list of tuples, but now I think there may be more convenient formats to group the states/actions/rewards in batches as arrays.
+    - Replay buffer size in paper: 1e6
+    - It sounds like `np.random.choice` returns an `ndarray` even if the input is only array-like, so that's convenient
+    - Tried doing it as a numpy array, but ran into trouble assigning an array of different-sized arrays to an index of...an array.
+Error is `setting an array element with a sequence.`
+        - In light of this, is it easier to use separate but aligned buffers for each kind of variable?
+    - My solution when using list of tuples:

+        ```python
+                # Store transition in buffer
+        if len(buffer) < max_buffer_size:
+            buffer.append((o, a, r, o2))
+        else:
+            buffer[t % max_buffer_size] = (o, a, r, o2)
+        # Sample a random minibatch of transitions from buffer
+        transitions = []
+        for _ in range(batch_size):
+            transitions.append(random.choice(buffer))
+        x_batch = np.array([transition[0] for transition in transitions])
+        a_batch = np.array([transition[1] for transition in transitions])
+        r_batch = np.array([transition[2] for transition in transitions])
+        x2_batch = np.array([transition[3] for transition in transitions])
+        ```

+        - The assignments at the end are tedious.

+Side notes

+- Paper does not include actions in Q until second layer

+Next

+- Set up optimisers
+- Implement graph execution and backpropagation